fcrlab-unime/TorchToONNX-FaaS/README.md

 ## Function Creation and Deployment

+Before starting remember to setup your Minio instance credentials and buckets in the `torchtoonnx-faas.yml`file.

 1.  **Build the Function Image**:
     Build the function image based on your stack file (`.yml`):